michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/usage.md

 - Tracking Method: Select the desired tracking method.
 Available methods depend on the selected `Tracking Metric` setting.
 - Processing Speed: Select the processing speed.
 This option set the skip frames factor.
 For an higher processing speed we track only every `n % skip_frame == 0` frame and interpolate the skipped frames.
 Recommend settings is `1 (normal)` for 60 FPS Videos (and above) and `0 (accurate)` for Videos with 30 FPS or less.
 - Number of Tracker: Select the number of trackers per target.
 We use the average of all tracker for the output.
 Using a higher number of Tracker should increase the accuracy.
 For most video scenes i recommend to use only `1` tracker because the accuracy increases only slightly but the processing speed is significantly higher.
-- Points: Select the algorithm to determine the predicted points from the tracking signal.
-- Additional Points: Select an algorithm to add additional points to the output.
-- Top Points Offset: Add an given offset to all predicted top points.
-Recommend is an value between `10` and `25`.
-- Bottom Points Offset: Add an given offset to all predicted bottom points.
-Recommend is an value between `-10` and `-25`.